 There are two types of rant endings: the first where the rant ends once the emotions are all vented and your subordinate is satisfied (no solutions needed!) and the second where the rant ends and you can rationally discuss solutions to the problem.
 Rants tend to go in circles, until the emotions are all vented.
 Explosions don’t — they become attacks.

-You know how in a hurricane, winds start building slowly before they whip up cars, and houses, and trees and glass?
+You know how in a hurricane, the wind starts building slowly, and gains speed, and eventually whips up cars, and houses, and trees and glass?
 Well, something similar happens with an explosion.
 Your subordinate begins the meeting with a rant in order to build herself up to something explosive.
 You’ll know something is up when there’s an acceleration to the vitriol.

 What you have to do in this situation is simple: Don’t.
 Make.
 Things.
 Worse.